 It’s a great idea and fun to celebrate, random monthly holidays.
 What better way to brighten your (or your partner’s) day than by celebrating Happy Cat Month by looking at pictures of happy cats everyday for the month?
 (Not for you?
 There’s always Adopt-A-Dog month).
 Speaking of Adopt-A-Dog that’s exactly what we just did.
 We added to our family.
 We adopted a 1 year old rescue from the humane society.
+Now, I’m making the case for how yoga can make your relationship superior.

 September holds numerous monthly holidays (Happy Cat Month is one of them) but it’s also National Yoga Month and “Superior” Relationship Month.
 That got me thinking: what makes a relationship “superior”?
 Could every couples make their relationship superior?
 And could this been done through yoga?